yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 <!-- Add features that are deprecated here -->

-As part of our software development life cycle we constantly review the core API Management products and related components.
-As part of this review, the following capabilities have been deprecated:
+As part of our software development life cycle we constantly review our API Management offering.

+Please note that the following capabilities have been deprecated:

+* Since the API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP), we will remove the existing embedded Anti-Virus scanners from the November 2020 release.
+  * McAfee
+  * Sophos
-*
+  * Clam AV

+Content scanning is still  supported via the provided ICAP filter which provides out-of-the-box integration with ICAP capable servers provided by Symantec, McAfee, OPSWAT and others, promoting ease of deployment and operational control.

 ## Removed features